HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-p, --processes` Number of processes to use for rendering and export.
 Default: Number of processor cores (or hyperthreads, if supported)

 RAM usage is proportional to the chunksize multiplied by the number of processes.
 Per default (auto) the chunksize is set to 128 divided by the number of processes.
 Ex.
-128/4 = chunksize of 32 per processes on a machine with 4 cores and no hyperthreading.
-You may want to increase the chunksize on a machine with many cores for better performance, as a larger chunksize per process increases speed.
+128/4 = chunksize of 32 per process on a machine with 4 cores and no hyperthreading.
+You may want to increase the chunksize on a machine with large RAM for better performance, as a larger chunksize per process improves render times.